Praqma/media-code/kubernetes/services-discovery/README.md

 kubectl apply -f pv.yaml
 ```

 Now we need to apply our PVC and match it to our PV.
 We dont want it to just pick any random PV that matches the criterias like size and accessMode.
 So we use a selector to specify which PV we want.
-This could be a pool og PV with the same label, but in this case it's just the above PV.
+This could be a pool of PV with the same label, but in this case it's just the above PV.

 Examine the file ./pvc/pvc.yaml
 ```